Inoculation: India

 They lay it down as a principle, that the immediate cause of the smallpox exists in the mortal part of every human and animal form; that the mediate (or second) acting cause, which stirs up the first, and throws it into a state of fermentation, is multitudes of imperceptible animalculae floating in the atmosphere; that these are the cause of all epidemical diseases, but more particularly of the small pox.

 Holwell ascribes this account to his Brahman informants.
+Doctors who performed variolation were known as Tikadars.
 However, such a theory has not yet been discovered in any Sanskrit or vernacular treatise.